 The pilot project should be implemented as soon as its infrastructure finishes the harmonization process.
 The implementation of the pilot project will:

 - Identify unforseen obstacles as early as possible in the dissemination process; and,

-- Validate the correct functioning of the infrastructure by producing the program(s) needed to solve the high profile conflict in the Aboriginal nation chosen for the
+- Validate the correct functioning of the infrastructure by producing the program(s) needed to solve the high profile conflict in the Indigenous nation chosen for the pilot project.

-g.
-Final Reconciliation:
+7. Final Reconciliation:

-4. Phase 1: Pilot Program Development:
+Phase 1: Pilot Program Development:

-To rebuild a missing traditional Aboriginal infrastructure we need to initiate the mechanism of change defined earlier.
+To rebuild a missing traditional Indigenous infrastructure we need to initiate the mechanism of change defined earlier.
 This includes: